paperai/pdfanno/README.md

 You can download sample PDFs and annotations from here: [pdfanno_material.zip](https://cl.naist.jp/%7Eshindo/pdfanno_material.zip).
 To view the samples, unzip the samples and specify the directory via `Browse` button.

+If you have any questions, feel free to open an issue, or contact @hshindo

 ## Features
 * Simple and easy-to-use interface.
 * No installation is required.